ChunbiaoZhu/CAIP2017/README.md

 If you have any question,please email us!

+## RGBD-PKU80 DATASET [A new dataset public in ICCV 2017]

+PKU80-Dataset is public.

+You can download in [here](https://github.com/ChunbiaoZhu/TPPF/)

 ## Posterior work

 If you were interested in this work, you may want to also check our posterior work, [ICCV2017](https://chunbiaozhu.github.io/ACVR2017/), which offers a novel idea.